spydisec/RefinedPiHoleList/README.md

 ## About
 Refined PiHole List (Currently in Beta)

-We are currently working on creating a master list that eliminates duplicate domain names.
+We are currently working on creating a master list that eliminates duplicate domain names, connecting with Threat Intel, and much more.

 Feel free to provide feedback and updates (contribute).